Our Installation Guide Video

 How have you tested the sensor?

 FloraPulse has done months-long field trials in winegrapes, almonds and apple.
-We have corroborated that our patented sensor measures plant water-stress accurately, and that the data agrees with the gold standard: the pressure chamber.
-We thus have a sensor that is as good as having someone in the field continually plucking leaves and measuring water stress manually, only more accurately and reliably.
+We corroborated that our patented sensor measures plant water-stress accurately and that our measurements agree with the gold standard: the pressure chamber.
+As a result, our sensors could save growers on time and effort in measuring plant stress manually in the field.

 Field trial in Matchbook Winery, Merlot winegrapes: